Avoid "Chinglish"Written by Scott Dreyer

 7. When to use "to" with a verb...and when NOT to.

 Use "to" before an infinitive verb (不定式動詞).
 That is, use "to" before a verb in its normal form, without -ing, -ed, -es, etc. For example:

-8. Live vs. Stay. - This is a common problem.
+8. Live vs. Stay. - This is a common problem, even among people who have been studying English for years.
 In Chinese, you use the verb "to live" for a place you spend the night, for either a short or long time.
 In English, we normally use "live" for a place where you have lived for a long time, as your main residence.
 For example: "I lived in beautiful Roanoke, Virginia until I went away to college."
 This implies a place where you have all or most of your clothes, furniture, etc. For a shorter time, from one night up to maybe several weeks or months, in English we use the verb "stay."
 For example: "Mom, can I stay at my friend's house tonight?"
 "The kids from China stayed with us for four weeks for their summer camp."
 This implies your home is somewhere else, but you are living temporarily at another place, like a friend's house, hotel, etc.

 9. Move house. - The literal Chinese is: "They next month will move house."
 But in English, we infer that one is changing one's residence, so we just say, "They will move next month."
 Now you might be thinking: isn't that the same as just "moving around."
 We can say: "The wind moved the dry leaves."
 "Mom moved the chair across the room."
 "The teacher yelled because the students kept moving."
 Yes, you are right.
 It is the same verb.
 But from the context we can normally figure out that a person or family is moving from one place to live to another.

 Now, for MORE fun.
 Yes, you CAN actually say, "move house," but that means to physically dig up the house, put it on a truck, and drive it down the road to a new location.